-Eat Your Greens serve a mainly, but not exclusively, vegetarian menu.
+Eat Your Greens serves a mainly, but not exclusively, vegan menu.
 The dishes are made using organic, locally sourced produce, and they are a Living Wage employer.

-Rather than just the standard 'v' for vegetarian, the Eat Your Greens menu states when items contain meat, fish or dairy and present the meat-free option as their standard.
+Rather than the standard ‘v’ for vegetarian, the Eat Your Greens menu states when items contain meat, fish or dairy and take the meat-free option as standard.

-Firstly, it's not exclusively vegetarian or vegan.
-I know a lot of people who just wouldn't go to a vegan restaurant.
-If you took them there and they tried the food, they'd probably be surprised by the fact that they enjoyed it, but getting them there in the first place would not be easy.
+Firstly, it’s not exclusive.
+I know a lot of people who just wouldn’t go to a vegan restaurant.
+If you took them there and they tried the food, they’d probably be surprised by the fact that they enjoyed it, but getting them there in the first place would not be easy.

-Secondly – and this is deeper and more complicated – you can't force your ideals down peoples' throats; it will probably have the opposite effect to what you desire.
+Secondly – and this is deeper and more complicated – you can’t force your ideals down peoples’ necks.
+It will probably have the opposite effect to what you desire.

 Regardless of whether or not you feel empathy towards farm animals, it is a fact that the mass consumption of meat and dairy is terrible for the environment.
 It’s also not good for your body to eat meat with every meal.
 Humans, as hunter gatherers would have eaten meat quite infrequently.

-I will add at this point that I am not a vegetarian.
+I will add here that I am not a vegetarian.